Appalling cruelty of underwater factory farms

 Summary

-CIWF Investigates EU Trout farms to discover billions of fish suffering in appalling conditions.
+CIWF investigates Polish trout farms to discover the immense suffering of fish farmed in appalling conditions.

 What happens next?

-We’ll hand-deliver your drawings to the European Commission as a powerful expression of how EU citizens feel about fish welfare.
+We’ll also hand-deliver the drawings to the European Commission as a powerful expression of how EU citizens feel about fish welfare.